dotbabel

 npx dotbabel-doctor

-You should see rows for env, repo, facts, manifest, specs, drift, hook.
+You should see rows for env, repo, facts, manifest, specs, drift, and hook.
 The first run may warn about missing artifacts (e.g. docs/specs/ empty) — that’s expected until you draft your first spec.

 4. Your first spec